 The idea does not always work, but here are some examples.

 Epic level bullshit.
 The critical success is great on the dice, but how does it translate into the game world.
 A crit feels less important when knocking out a mook with 1 HP.
 So as a GM, it’s worth having something flow on to give that advantage to the table.
-The mook’s weapon bounces into the villain, lower their defense.
+The mook’s weapon bounces into the villain, lowering their defence.
 The ganger’s head flies across the room wedging the villains’ escape path open to enable pursuit.

 EG. The PCs are facing a hostile bard in the tavern, and the PCs deal with every social conflict the bard can throw at them.
-The jilted barmaid, the rowdy patrons, the song of ridicule all make for good conflict in a game session, but it should not go on forever.
+The jilted barmaid, the rowdy patrons, and the song of ridicule all make for good conflict in a game session, but it should not go on forever.
 The bard is forced to leave by the PCs.
 Maybe to get more help in the form of street thugs, wizardly curses, or the town watch.

 If they fail, then having the +1 to another try makes little difference.
-But +1 to smash through the window below, grab and slide down the side of the building, or even to make the landing.
+But +1 to smash through the window below, grab and slide down the side of the building, or even make the landing.
 All make for good narrative developments.

 Oh my God No!
 What happens when a character fumbles SO badly that they derail the campaign?
 The equivalent of a magical supernova.

-While not completely on point, once playing Crucible at Conquest, I had the privilege of watching a GM masterfully reassemble the climax of the game session into something truly special. (link)
+While not completely on point, once playing Crucible at Conquest, I had the privilege of watching a GM masterfully reassemble the climax of the game session into something truly special.

 So…